Luis D. Ortiz Closes Door On ‘Million Dollar Listing’: Why He’s Leaving New York For Good

 Luis D. Ortiz shocked everyone when he decided to leave the successful show behind to focus on something else.
-Ortiz had been filming Million Dollar Listing: New York for a few seasons and he had built up a tremendous portfolio that included big listings, important contacts and millions of dollars.
+Ortiz had been filming Million Dollar Listing: New York for a few seasons, and he had built up a tremendous portfolio that included big listings, important contacts, and millions of dollars.
 Luis couldn’t have asked for anything more, but his heart wasn’t in real estate anymore.
-Ortiz announced his departure from the show on the season finale and fans were shocked.
-But Luis was not just leaving Million Dollar Listing: New York – he was also leaving behind real estate and all of his connections.
+Ortiz announced his departure from the show on the season finale, and fans were shocked.
+But Luis was not just leaving Million Dollar Listing: New York; he was also leaving behind real estate and all of his connections.

-According to a new Bravo report, Luis D. Ortiz is now revealing that he isn’t done making huge changes in his life.
-In fact, Ortiz is now leaving New York behind, even though he has been in love with the big city for a long time.
-He came to the city to pursue a career in filmmaking, but ended up becoming a real estate agent.
+According to a new Bravo report, Luis D. Ortiz revealed that he isn’t done making huge changes in his life.
+In fact, Ortiz is now leaving New York behind even though he has been in love with the big city for a long time.
+Ortiz came to the city to pursue a career in filmmaking, but he ended up becoming a real estate agent.
 Now, he’s ready to pack up his life and relocate to Paris, France.

 His smile???? @luisdortiz pic.twitter.com/VzCfA1esG2